yiisoft/docs/guide/en/tutorial/using-yii-with-swoole.md

 ## Starting a server

-In order to start a server execute the following command:
+To start a server execute the following command:

 ```
 php server.php